 Where To Stay

 As a town that gets most of its business from tourism, Puerto Natales is not lacking in a wide variety of accommodation styles, from the luxurious to the basic.
-With so many options, doing your own research based on budget and preference of accommodation is key, but here are some of the most highly recommended hotels and hostels in or around Puerto Natales (PLEASE NOTE: some of these may only be open seasonally).
+With so many options, here are our most highly recommended hotels and hostels in or around Puerto Natales.

 Hotels (3-4 star)